 1 Corinthians 9:26 Therefore I do not run like a man running aimlessly; I do not fight like a man beating the air.

-•• The victorious Christian has purpose; he has objectives.
+- •• The victorious Christian has purpose; he has objectives.
 And he stays focused on those purposes and objectives.
 He is careful to take aim at the right targets.
 For example, if I'm training to be a 100-meter sprinter, I won't spend my practice time running marathons.

-•• Take aim at some things in your Christian life.
+- •• Take aim at some things regarding how you're living your Christian life.
 And be sure to target meaningful things.
 Set desirable, biblical goals, and deliberately structure your lives to press towards those goals.

 Matthew 7:13 Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.

 - •• This is the origin of our proverbial expression in English — “the straight and narrow.”

 - •• The broad way appeals to many ... and ends in destruction!

 - •• The narrow way does not appeal to the flesh as much.
 But it is God’s way, and it leads to life eternal!

 - •• You have to choose the narrow way.
 It seems less appealing.
 The broad way seems better:

 - • Indulging my cravings is enjoyable.

 - • More relaxed standards are easier to live up to.